daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user could be able to play embedded audio for a selected portion of the text, if the content is synchronized.
+#### The user could be able to play embedded audio for a selected portion of the text, if the content is synchronized

 If the embedded audio is synchronized with the text, the user could select specific portions such as a word, sentence, or paragraph, and